ayodejiayodele/github-developer-metrics/README.md

 | Privacy Level | None |

 > [!NOTE]
 > If you encounter errors during refresh such as _Information is needed in order to combine data.
 Please specify a privacy level for each data source._, try changing the privacy level to `Organization` or `Public`.
+You could also consider ignoring the privacy level in the file for troubleshooting purposes.
+[Learn more about privacy levels](https://learn.microsoft.com/en-us/power-bi/enterprise/desktop-privacy-levels).

 #### Authorization